-300.3.3 ALTERNATIVE TACTICS - DE-ESCALATION
+300.3.4 ALTERNATIVE TACTICS - DE-ESCALATION

-When possible, under the circumstances officersshould use all reasonably available and appropriate de-escalation tactics prior to using force (RCW 10.120.020).
+When possible, officers shall use all reasonably available and appropriate de-escalation tactics prior to using force (RCW 10.120.020).

-Depending on the circumstances, officers have a number of de-escalation tactics to choose from which may include but are not limited to (Washington State Office of the Attorney General Model Use of Force Policy):
+Depending on the circumstances, officers have a number of de-escalation tactics to choose from which include but are not limited to (Washington State Office of the Attorney General Model Use of Force Policy):

-- (a) Employing tactical positioning and repositioning to maintain the benefit of distance and cover, such as backing away from the person to re-assess and determine which tactics to use. - (b) Placing barriers or using existing structures to provide a shield or other protection between officers and a person. - (c) Attempting to slow down or stabilize the situation to allow for the consideration and arrival of additional resources that may increase the likelihood of a safe resolution. - (d) Requesting and using available support and resources, such as a crisis intervention team, a designated crisis responder, other behavioral health providers, or back-up officers, including more experienced officers or supervisors. - (e) Using clear instructions and verbal persuasion. - (f) Employing verbal and non-verbal communication techniques to calm a person (e.g., speaking slowly, regulating tone and body language, uncrossing one's arms, minimizing hand gestures, reducing bright, flashing lights and sirens). - (g) Attempting to communicate in non-verbal ways when verbal instructions would be inadequate (e.g., when the person and officer speak different languages, the officer reasonably believes the person is unable to hear or understand instructions). - (h) Clear and thorough communication (e.g., clearly explaining the officer's actions and expectations, listening to the person's questions and concerns and responding respectfully, being neutral and fair when making decisions). - (i) When there are multiple officers, designating one officer to communicate in order to avoid competing or confusing commands. - (j) Exhibiting patience while reasonably using available and appropriate tactics and resources to resolve the incident without using force. - (k) Withdrawing or entirely leaving the incident scene if appropriate based on the information known at the time.
+- (a) Employing tactical positioning and repositioning to maintain the benefit of distance and cover, such as backing away from the person to re-assess and determine which tactics to use. - (b) Placing barriers or using existing structures to provide a shield or other protection between officers and a person. - (c) Attempting to slow down or stabilize the situation to allow for the consideration and arrival of additional resources that may increase the likelihood of a safe resolution. - (d) Requesting and using available support and resources, such as a crisis intervention team, a designated crisis responder, other behavioral health providers, or back-up officers, including more experienced officers or supervisors. - (e) Using clear instructions and verbal persuasion. - (f) Employing verbal and non-verbal communication techniques to calm a person (e.g., speaking slowly, regulating tone and body language, uncrossing one's arms, minimizing hand gestures, reducing bright, flashing lights and sirens). - (g) Attempting to communicate in non-verbal ways when verbal instructions would be inadequate (e.g., when the person and officer speak different languages, the person is unable to hear or understand instructions). - (h) Communicating in a way that demonstrates respect for people's dignity (e.g., clearly explaining the officer's actions and expectations, listening to the person's questions and concerns and responding respectfully, being neutral and fair when making decisions). - (i) When there are multiple officers, designating one officer to communicate in order to avoid competing or confusing commands. - (j) Exhibiting patience while using all available and appropriate tactics and resources to provide as much time as needed to resolve the incident without using force.

-300.3.4 PERMISSIBLE USES OF FORCE
+300.3.5 PERMISSIBLE USES OF FORCE